paumarin96/paumarin96.github.io/content/projects/Frosthold/index.md

 Take control of a grand warrior and rebuild your lost village while cleansing your new found home and defeating the incoming invaders.

 Manage your population and resources and spend them on new buildings to progress and defend your new home.

+This project is the first 3D project I've made outside of small prototypes.

 {{< youtube Q6HqIGDO2L0 >}}